 In addition to our Risk Management program, which incorporates national background checks and safety guidelines, Washington Youth Soccer also complies with all Washington State laws regarding youth athlete safety.
-Two important laws specifically apply to Washington Youth Soccer activities: House Bill 1824 and Senate Bill 5083.
+Two important laws specifically apply to Washington Youth Soccer activities: House Bill (HB) 1824 and Senate Bill (SB) 5083.

 Requirements for Member Clubs and Associations

 In order to comply with HB 1824 (Concussion) and SB 5083 (Sudden Cardiac Arrest Awareness Act), there are three required actions for our clubs and associations:

 - Annual Statement of Compliance from Parent/Guardian and Player – Each year, prior to the beginning of the soccer season, each registered player and the player’s parents and/or guardian must sign and submit to the club or association a statement of compliance that the player and parents and/or guardian have both read the online pamphlet for Concussion and Sudden Cardiac Arrest.